MicrosoftDocs/azure-media-services/media-services/latest/stream-enable-origin-shield-how-to.md

 ## Determine the closest POP location

 You will need to know the geographic location of the origin as you should select the closest POP location in the below configuration steps.
-You can look up the datacenter.
-For example, if you chose Central US for the region of your origin, the datacenter is located in the state of Iowa, in the US.
-You would pick the POP location that is geographically closest to Iowa.
+You can look up the datacenter using [this table](https://azure.microsoft.com/explore/global-infrastructure/geographies/#geographies).
+For example, if you chose Central US for the region of your origin, the datacenter is located in the United States, in the state of Iowa.
+Pick the POP location that is geographically closest to Iowa.

 ## Enable the origin shield